-For the next 19 years, women flew jets, propeller aircraft, and helicopters from shore stations, and in 1990, CDR Rosemary Mariner, one of the original female naval aviators, become the first woman to command a military aviation squadron when she assumed command of VAQ-34, the Flashbacks, a specialist unit that simulated missile attacks against fleet units.
+For the next 19 years, women flew jets, propeller aircraft, and helicopters from shore stations.
+In 1990, CDR Rosemary Mariner, one of the original female naval aviators, became the first woman to command a military aviation squadron when she assumed command of VAQ-34, the Flashbacks, a specialist unit that simulated missile attacks against fleet units.

 However, the public law prohibited women from flying in tactical squadrons until 1993.
 In the following year, female pilots began serving with deploying squadrons.
 In 1998, LT Kendra Williams flew the first bombing mission by a female aviator flying over Iraq.
 In 2013, CAPT Sara Joyner became the first female carrier air wing commander, or CAG, with Air Wing Three flying from the USS Harry S. Truman.
 In the 2015 performing season, CAPT Katie Higgins joined the Blue Angels flight demonstration team.

-Today, women in naval aviation fly combat missions, command squadrons, air wings, naval air stations, and operational fleets.
+Today, women in naval aviation fly combat missions and command squadrons, air wings, naval air stations, and operational fleets.

 Launch em’… until next time,